Skip to Content

 Highway 1 is the most popular driving route between Vancouver and Calgary.

 For much of the journey, the road is four lanes wide (two in either direction) which allows for higher speed limits.
-As a general rule, Highway 1 receives the most maintenance and attention of all the Vancouver to Calgary routes.

 Back view of JR looking out to endless mountain views at Kicking Horse Mountain Resort